nodebits/nodebits.org/articles/linux-joystick.markdown

 One nice thing about Unix systems is that *everything* is a file.
 Folders are files.
 Processes are represented as files.
-And USB gamepads are represented as files!.
+And USB gamepads are represented as files!
 So to test this theory, I ran `cat` on `/dev/input/js0` which is the representation of my first joystick.
 I then moved the joystick around and stuff got emitted.